US STOCKS-Wall St rises as jobless claims fall, dollar weakens

 "It's basically a question of where else to invest since bond prices are going up."

-Prices of 30-year U.S. Treasuries turned negative due to weak demand in an auction of bonds worth $16 billion.
-The yield on 10-year U.S. Treasuries fell to 2.25 percent after closing at a five-month high of 2.28 percent on Wednesday.
+The yield on 10-year U.S. Treasuries fell slightly to 2.25 percent after closing at a five-month high of 2.28 percent on Wednesday.

 The recent jump in yields has made equities look more expensive in comparison to debt, keeping global share markets subdued.